pytorch/serve/docs/metrics_api.md

 # Metrics API

-Metrics API is a http API that is used to fetch metrics in the prometheus format.
-It is listening on port 8082 and only accessible from localhost by default.
-To change the default setting, see [TorchServe Configuration](configuration.md).
-The metrics endpoint is enabled by default and returns Prometheus formatted metrics when [metrics_mode](https://github.com/pytorch/serve/blob/master/docs/metrics.md) configuration is set to `prometheus`.
+Metrics API is an HTTP API that serves metrics in the prometheus format.
+By default it is enabled on localhost port 8082, although it only returns data if [`metrics_mode`](https://github.com/pytorch/serve/blob/master/docs/metrics.md) is set to `prometheus`.

+It can be disabled by setting `enable_metrics_api=false` in the config.properties file.
+For configuration details refer to [Torchserve config](configuration.md).

 You can query metrics using curl requests or point a [Prometheus Server](#prometheus-server) to the endpoint and use [Grafana](#grafana) for dashboards.

-By default these APIs are enabled however it can be disabled by setting `enable_metrics_api=false` in torchserve config.properties file.
-For details refer [Torchserve config](configuration.md) docs.

-**Note** This is not to be confused with torch serve's [custom metrics API](metrics.md).
-The custom metrics API is used to collect custom backend metrics based on the configured `metrics_mode` (log or prometheus).
-More information on this api can be found [here](metrics.md).
+**Note** This is not to be confused with TorchServe's [custom metrics API](metrics.md), which a handler may use to add metrics.

 ```console